Azure/azure-cli/doc/scenario_base_tests.md

             JMESPathCheck('properties.provisioningState', 'Succeeded')
         ])
 ```
-Note:
+Notes:

-1. The preparers are executed in before each test in the test class when `setUp` is executed.
+1. The preparers are executed before each test in the test class when `setUp` is executed.
-The resource will be cleaned up after testing.
+Any resources created in this way will be cleaned up after testing.
-2. The resource group name is injected to the test method as a parameter.
+2. The resource group name is injected into the test method as a parameter.
-By default 'ResourceGroupPreparer' set the value to 'resource_group' parameter.
+By default `ResourceGroupPreparer` passes the value as the `resource_group` parameter.
 The target parameter can be customized (see following samples).
-3. The resource group will be deleted in async for performance reason.
+3. The resource group will be deleted asynchronously for performance reason.

 ### Sample 5.
 Get more from ResourceGroupPreparer